AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-projects-resolving-issue.md

 ---
-title: "Projects / Issues: Project does not correctly resolve issue"
+title: 'Projects / Issues: Project does not correctly resolve issue'
-description: "When a user changes the status of a project that is the resolving object for an issue, the issue status is changed to a status that does not match the same key as the status on the project."
+description: When a user changes the status of a project that is the resolving object for an issue, the issue status is changed to a status that does not match the same key as the status on the project.
 hidefromtoc: yes
 feature: Projects
+exl-id: 75010120-5d8a-457c-afc2-0f38e7f30500
 ---
 # Projects / Issues: Project does not correctly resolve issue

 >[!NOTE]